teleyinex/jarifa/README.markdown

  * Download the source code.
  * Unzip it in /var/www or the document root of your Apache configuration file.
  * Set up the data base for Jarifa using the file located in /var/www/jarifa/conf/jarifa.sql.
+ * Copy the file jarifa.conf.template to jarifa.conf and change the DB credentials if needed.
  * Log in using the following account:
    `user name: root`
    `passowrd: root`